ant-design/ant-design-pro-site/docs/deploy.en-US.md

 }
 ```

-After version 1.0, we turned of this feature through `disableDynamicImport` option in `.webpackrc`, if you need dynamic imports, you can delete this option.
+After version 1.0, we turned off this feature through `disableDynamicImport` option in `.webpackrc`, if you need dynamic imports, you can delete this option.

 ### Routing and server integration